 The demand forecast of transportation electrification consists of the proliferation of electric vehicle (EV) charging demand and rail transit electrification projects.
 EVs are among the most important components of the drive towards climate change mitigation, decarbonization and electrification.
-The quantity of EVs on the road and the associated charging electricity demand are fast growing and projected to increase significantly over the next decades.
+The quantity of EVs on the road in Ontario and the associated charging electricity demand are fast growing and projected to increase significantly over the next decades.
 The EV demand forecast is done outside of the End Use Forecaster model.
 The annual energy demand, peak impact, and hourly demand forecast over the planning horizon are estimated and fed into subsequent power system planning analyses.

-EVs are a unique electricity end use with particular characteristics.
-Many factors can affect EV charging demand, including the number of EVs, vehicle size and mass, driving distance and pattern, battery capacity, fuel efficiency, time and location of charging, and charger type.
-EVs are also a flexible end use in terms of time and location.
+EV is a unique electricity end use with its own characteristics.
+Many factors can affect EV charging demand, including the number of EVs, vehicle size and type, driving distance and pattern, battery capacity, fuel efficiency, and charger type.
+It is also a flexible end use in terms of time and location.
 EV demand is relatively new, fast growing, and evolving.
-Therefore, the demand forecast of EV charging has a much higher uncertainty than many other end uses.
-The IESO analyzes the EV demand with available information, such as government policies and targets, market trends, studies, and other organizations' forecasts, in addition to making informed assumptions and professional judgements.
-EV charging can and should be managed to avoid adding significant burden to the electricity infrastructure.
-The IESO carries out studies and updates its forecast when new information is available.
+Therefore, the demand forecast for EV charging has a much higher uncertainty than many other end uses.
+The IESO analyzes EV demand with available information, such as government policies and targets, market trend, studies, and other organizations' forecast, as well as assumptions and professional judgements.
+Managed EV charging is assumed to avoid adding significant burden to the electricity infrastructure.
+The IESO will continue updating its forecast when new information is available.

-For the EV demand forecast of 2024 APO, the IESO's analysis leverages on a recent consultant study and utilizes a multi-step process.
-The analysis focuses on Light duty electric vehicles (LDEV), which represent the majority of EVs.
-Medium and heavy duty EVs (M/HDEV) are also analyzed.

-The first step is to estimate the quantity of EVs, which is the most important factor.
-A stock and flow model is utilized.
+For the EV demand forecast of the 2025 APO, the analysis leverages on a consultant study retained by the IESO and utilizes a multi-step process.
+The first step is to estimate the quantity of EVs with a stock and flow model.
 As EV new sales continue to grow, more EVs are on the road in Ontario each year.
-The LDEV adoption aligns with federal government targets, with new sales achieving 60 per cent by 2030 and 100 per cent by 2035.
-There are 151 thousand EVs registered in Ontario today.
-The projected quantity of LDEVs in the province will reach 8.1 million by 2040 and 11.5 million by 2050.
+The light duty electric vehicle (LDEV) adoption aligns with Canadian government regulation (the Electric Vehicle Availability Standard), which require 60 percent of new light duty vehicles for sale be zero emission by 2030 and 100 percent by 2035.
+The IESO's LDEV forecast is in line with the regulations.
+It is projected that the number of LDEVs on Ontario road will increase from nearly 400 thousand in 2025 to 11.5 million in 2050.

 Medium and heavy duty vehicles have their unique characteristics.
 Combined, they represent nearly 3% of today's total vehicles in the province.
 A variety of competing technologies and options are available to decarbonize them.
 It is generally agreed that the battery powered electrification of medium and heavy duty vehicles will lag behind light duty vehicles.
-Given a wide range of operation characteristics and small number of these vehicles, it is more challenging to forecast M/HDEV than LDEV.
+Given a wide range of operation characteristics and a small number of these vehicles, it is more challenging to forecast M/HDEV than LDEV.
 To develop the electricity demand forecast of M/HDEV, the IESO refers to the forecast of other provinces and relies on a consultant study.
 It is projected that the number of M/HDEV in the province will increase from nearly one thousand in 2025 to 90 thousand in 2050.

 The next step is to estimate EV charging energy demand, which is the product of EV quantity, vehicle-kilometers travelled, and fuel efficiency.
 Annual vehicle-kilometers travelled (VKT) is another critical factor, which represents how much EVs are used.
 Data from the Canadian Vehicle Survey is incorporated into the model.
 Fuel efficiency, kWh per km, varies by vehicle size, mass, and driving conditions.
-Fuel efficiency is sourced from a database managed by the Natural Resources Canada.
-The annual charging energy demand of LDEVs is estimated to grow from 1.5 TWh in 2025 to 37 TWh in 2050.
-The annual charging energy demand of M/HDEVs will increase from nearly 0.1 TWh in 2025 to 5 TWh in 2050.
+Fuel efficiency is sourced from a database managed by Natural Resources Canada.
+It is estimated that the annual EV charging energy demand will grow from 1.6 TWh in 2025 to 42.1 TWh in 2050.